 We treat our employees with respect and dignity.
-Muhibbah appreciates the diversity among our workforce and continues with its endeavours to create a diversified workforce by hiring talented people without any form of discrimination.
+Muhibbah appreciates the diversity among our workforce and continues with its endeavours to create a diversified workforce by hiring talented people without any form of discrimination

-- Male employees contribute to 71% of the Group's workforce.
+- Male employees contribute to 74% of the Group's workforce.
 Our workforce is male-dominated due to the nature of our business operations. - (ii) Muhibbah has a diverse and well-distributed age group of workforce.
-The demographic data above shows the diversity of age that enables us to develop a sustainable workforce via ensuring the implementation of effective succession planning. - (iii) In Muhibbah, management makes up 22% of the employee distribution followed by executive (27%) and nonexecutive (51%).
+The demographic data above shows the diversity of age that enables us to develop a sustainable workforce via ensuring the implementation of effective succession planning. - (iii) In Muhibbah, management makes up 21% of the employee distribution, executive level employees at 39% and non-executive level employees at 40%.